 Elisabeth Kolbert says it very well.
 We live in the time of an escalating climate crisis.
-According to the U.N.
-I.P.C.C.
-(2018) consensus of scientists, ratified by governments, emissions must be reduced about 50% by 2030 to have a decent change of limiting heating to more manageable levels.
-Mostly, however, governments and major institutions are still failing to act.
+According to the UN IPCC (2018) consensus of scientists, ratified by governments, emissions must be reduced about 50% by 2030 (from 2010 levels) to have a decent change of limiting heating to more manageable levels.
+Mostly, however, governments are still failing to act.
 We cannot wait for them, we need our institutions to lead the way.
 For us, that means the University of California (UC), which is one of the biggest employers in what is effectively the 5th biggest economy in the world.

-UC, which declared a climate emergency, signed by 10 chancellors, has a plan for its emissions called “carbon neutrality by 2025” plan.
+UC, which declared a climate emergency, signed by 10 chancellors, has a plan for its emissions called “carbon neutrality by 2025“.
 Unfortunately this is woefully inadequate.
-Problems include a lack of accountability, a reliance on both dubious offset mechanisms and biogas (about which experts have misgivings), and a very delayed reckoning with emissions from aviation and transportation (deferred to 2050).
+Problems include a lack of accountability, a reliance on both dubious offset mechanisms and biogas (about which experts have misgivings), and a very delayed reckoning with emissions from aviation and transportation (deferred to 2050), see here.

 Instead, what is needed is decarbonization (i.e. genuine emissions reductions).
 This must be done by setting specific goals and creating accountability mechanisms.
 This is especially pertinent at UCSD which is currently one of the biggest emitters (> 300,000 tonnes per year of C02) within the 10-campus UC system.

-The UCSD Green New Deal is a climate action group that arose to meet these very challenges.
+The Green New Deal at UCSD is a climate action group that arose to meet these very challenges.
 It started with the UCSD Climate Crisis March on 27th September 2019 – which was part of the week of global climate action, in which over 7 million participated.